 Address: The Wild Rabbit, Church Street, Kingham, Oxfordshire OX7 6YA

-It may be merely a pub, but The Wild Rabbit boasts a very impressive pedigree.
+It may be merely a pub, but believe me when I say that The Wild Rabbit boasts a very impressive pedigree.
 This Kingham eatery with rooms is close to the Daylesford estate, renowned for its outstanding organic produce.
-It’s up there with the finest luxury hotels in the Oxfordshire Cotswolds.

-Rooms are named after woodland wildlife and all are decorated in a neutral, pared-back style with high thread count cotton linens and quirky stone walls.
-It’s the service, though, that truly makes this place stand out.
+I think it’s the service, though, that truly makes this place stand out.
 Nothing is too much trouble for staff, including electric bike hire, wellie loans, and lifts in the Land Rover Discovery.

-Food is an obvious highlight, with the best organic produce sourced from Daylesford farm before anyone else gets a look-in.
 As well as the main restaurant, diners can also opt for more laid-back fare served on the terrace or in the bar.

 13. The Painswick